sayakpaul/Grocery-Product-Detection/README.md

 * Detection network used: SSD MobileDet.
 * Training hyperparameters are available inside `Misc\ Files/ssdlite_mobiledet_dsp_320x320_products_sync_4x4.config` file.
 * Precision and recall reported in `Deliverables/metrics.json` are mean values computed over the `precision_@0.5IOU` and `recall_@0.5IOU` columns of `Misc\ Files/confusion_matrix.csv`.
+* A **threshold of 0.6** was used in order to obtain the number of products per test image.

 ## Trained model files